-CSA 9 consists of 73 parcels and 1 storm basin, Assessor map attached hereto as exhibit "B".
+CSA 9 consist total of 74 parcels: 72 residential parcels and 1 storm basin (containing 2 parcels).
+Assessor map attached hereto as exhibit "B".
 This residential development encompasses an area of land totaling approximately 17.17 acres.
 The boundary of CSA 9 is shown on Exhibit "A" that is attached hereto and made a part of this Engineer's Report.
 The Development is generally located: